 - Ensuring that POPI audits are scheduled and conducted on a regular basis

-- Approving any contracts entered into with operators, employees and other third parties which may have an impact on the personal information held by AAGroup.
+- Approving any contracts entered into with operators, employees and other third parties that may have an impact on the Personal Information held by AAGroup.
 This will include overseeing the amendment of AAGroup’s employment contracts and other service level agreements

 - Addressing employees’ POPIA related questions

-- The Information Officer / acting Information Officer will appoint relevant Head of Departments to assit in his / her responsibilities
+- The Information Officer / acting Information Officer will appoint relevant Head of Departments to assist in his / her responsibilities

 5.4.4 The IT Manager is responsible for ensuring AAGroup’s:

-- all servers and computers containing personal information are protected by a firewall and industry related security software to ensure reasonable precausion is taken to protect such personal information.
+- All servers and computers containing Personal Information are protected by a firewall and industry related security software to ensure reasonable precaution is taken to protect such Personal Information.

 - Performing regular IT audits to ensure that the security of AAGroup ’s hardware and software systems are functioning properly

-- a proper due diligence is performed prior to contracting with operators or any other third-party service providers to process personal information on AAGroup ’s behalf
+- Proper due diligence is performed prior to contracting with operators or any other third-party service providers to process Personal Information on AAGroup ’s behalf

 5.4.5 The Creative Solution’s Hub is responsible for: